 Brendan is a Junior in Eliot House concentrating in statistics.
 Originally from Bend, Oregon, he has been the Soccer Data Analyst for the Portland Timbers since the 2015 (championship) season.
 He is a fan of the Portland Trail Blazers and supports Tottenham Hotspur FC.
 You can follow him on Twitter @brendankent.

 Benedict is a Sophomore in Kirkland House concentrating in statistics.
 Having lived in Evanston, Illinois his entire life, he is a loyal to the volatile state of Chicago sports.
 Through playing a fair amount of pickup basketball, he is anecdotally convinced that his shooting is conclusive evidence of the hot hand theory.
 You can follow him on twitter @bqbrady.

 Andrew is a Sophomore in Quincy House concentrating in statistics.
 Despite hailing from New York City, he is a fan of all Boston area sports teams and is a massive supporter of Tottenham Hotspur FC.
 Andrew worked as a data analyst for the New York Cosmos last Summer and aided them to an NASL Championship.
-He is a member of the Varsity Sailing Team, the Harvard College Consulting Group and is the radio broadcaster for the Harvard Men’s Ice Hockey team.
-Besides soccer and sailing, he is also very passionate about Ice Hockey and running.
+He is a member of the Varsity Sailing Team and the Harvard College Consulting Group.
+Besides soccer and sailing, he is also very passionate about ice hockey and running.
 You can follow him on Twitter @andrew_puopolo.

 Carrington is a Freshman in Lionel, planning on concentrating in Economics.
 She hails from Los Angeles, CA, but is a proud Canadian.
 Her interest in sports budded during the 2014 Olympics, when she vehemently cheered on Team Canada’s hockey team.
 Her passion for hockey grew from there; she currently plays for Harvard’s Women’s Club Ice Hockey team and loves the Los Angeles Kings with all her heart.
 You can follow her on Twitter @carringtonwalsh.
 Carrington also spent this past summer interning for the newly professional Canadian Women’s Hockey League